recepcanaltinbag/Bioinformatics/Practice/Alignment/readMe.md

 ### Hints:
   - Carl Richard Woese
-  - Why we use 16S rRNA for species determination?
   - https://itol.embl.de/upload.cgi
   - https://www.youtube.com/watch?v=KTZIYt8z9zQ

+### Question:
+  - What is the **.sp** meaning in the naming of species: Pseudomonas sp.
+VD2
+  - What is the species level classification of Pseudomonas sp.
+VD2
+  - Why we use 16S rRNA for species determination?
+  - Why the sequence alignment is important?
+  - What Blast do?